alexgo-io/alexlab-doc/product-features/liquidity-providers/faqs.md

 <summary>How does the price of the listing token change once the pool is created?</summary>

-Once the pool is created, the price discovery phase starts.
+Once the pool is created, the price discovery phase begins.
 Users can permissionlessly trade the pair of assets, and the [Automated Market Maker (AMM)](../../detailed-information/alexs-automated-market-maker-amm.md) algorithm will determine the price dynamics of the newly listed token.
 For further information on this topic please refer to the [ALEXGo Trading Pool documentation](https://docs.alexgo.io/automated-market-making/trading-pool).

 </details>